PhilipAB/vsc-mock-backend/README.md

 Added course routes.
 It is now possible to retrieve courses by id and update their star/hidden property.

+### Commit 20 - C20

+Added course routes.
+It is now possible to sign up for courses and access them by their id.

 ## Known Issues

 A set of all known issues in this project.